benpptung/currency-restapi-currencylayer/README.md

-This is a Nodejs wrapper of `currencylayer` api for [currency-rates-store](https://www.npmjs.com/package/currency-rates-store).
+This is a Nodejs wrapper of `currencylayer` restful api for [currency-rates-store](https://www.npmjs.com/package/currency-rates-store).
 You need to have an account in [currencylayer.com](https://currencylayer.com)

 # Example - instantiate the method directly